-Here at Dampshield we offer comprehensive damp proofing services across South Wales.
+Here at Dampshield we offer comprehensive damp proofing services in Swansea, South Wales.
 Damp is a common issue within buildings, but it can be remedied if the problem is addressed in time.

 Retention of unnecessary water within buildings is primary cause of damp problems which can lead onto structural decay.
 There are various types of damp which can affect your building.
 These include; wet rot, dry rot, rising lateral, condensation and penetrating damp.
 Because of the nature of these damp conditions, they produce the ideal environment where wood destroying insects and fungi thrive.

 If a damp problem is not remedied as soon as possible, this can lead to further damage to the building, and can result in serious structural damage.
 Usually damp is first identified on a cosmetic level.
 It is essential that upon discovering a damp issue that it is addressed to prevent further damage.
 Furthermore, a damp problem that is visible externally indicates that serious damage has already begun.